mattermost/docs/source/administration/config-settings.rst

 Server Connection Address
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The address of the Elasticsearch server. `Learn more about Elasticsearch in our documentation.<https://about.mattermost.com/default-elasticsearch-documentation/>`_
+The address of the Elasticsearch server. `Learn more about Elasticsearch in our documentation <https://about.mattermost.com/default-elasticsearch-documentation/>`_.

 +------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"ConnectionUrl": ""`` with string input.                                   |